bringbackourneighbours/bringbackourneighbours/architecture/architecture.md

   - works well without good network/wifi
   - content can be saved/work offline
 - Internationalisation
-  - works in every language we can provide
+  - the content and the interface needs to be available in all languages
   - simple interface and navigation
-  - it's possible to refer to not yet translated content
+  - it's possible to refer to not yet translated content as a fallback
-  - the content and the interface needs to be available in
+  - detecting the users browsers language should work
+  - it's easy to switch the language while staying with the same content
 - Availability
   - the content can be found easily via search engines
   - older – outdated links and their qrs can still be followed and will lead to the newest version
   - content can be easily shared with others
+  - on the page its possible to search for all content in all languages.
 - Timeliness and Maintainability
   - it's clear when some content was created/updated
   - new content can be made available easily, per language within days
   - certain data might change more often – addresses for example need to updated more often
   - No duplicated content needs to be managed
-  - only editors and programmers need to be able to make changes
   - editors and especially translators need to be able to work on the content easily
   - for the programmers it needs to be at least not painful to implement